inianantony/ExpenseTracker/README.md

 ### Unit Test

 - The `test` package provides the core framework for writing unit tests
+- `Mockito` could be used to mock the dependencies

+#### Issue

+- We can add a new expense with invalid amount

 #### Add logic to validate the amount before saving